The Beginning or the End: Production

 Principal photography for The Beginning or the End began on April 29, 1946, and continued until July 25 with retakes beginning on August 9, 1946.
-The production premiered in Washington, D.C. on February 19, 1947, with the national release of the film following on March 7, 1947.
+The production premiered in Washington, D.C., on February 19, 1947, with the national release of the film following on March 7, 1947.

 Historical accuracy

 The filmmakers put considerable effort into many details for historical accuracy, such as military uniforms, and the details of the Enola Gay and its crew.
 Nine of the actors who portrayed the Enola Gay crew were actual veterans of World War II.
+Guy Williams made his film debut as the bombardier who releases the weapon over Hiroshima.
+The correct names of the accompanying aircraft are shown, although the photography plane was only named Necessary Evil after the Nagasaki mission.

-However, the technical details of atomic processes and the bomb's design are wildly inaccurate by intention.
+By comparison, the technical details of atomic processes and the bomb's design are wildly inaccurate by intention.
 In 1947, these details were highly classified.
+No mention was made of the rich source of pitchblende supplied from the Congolese Shinkolobwe mine, and all refining of uranium was portrayed as only coming from Canadian mines.
 Another inaccuracy, independent of necessary military secrecy, is the portrayal of anti-aircraft shells bursting around the aircraft on the bombing run, as the attack on Hiroshima was not opposed.